WYHNUS/WholesaleSupplierCassandra/README.md

 1. Start cassandra on local machine: `<path to cassandra folder>/cassandra -f`

-2. Make a copy of `.env.example` file and rename it to `.env`, add in values for `CONTACT_POINTS` _(if multiple nodes are used, separate them with comma)_ and `KEY_SPACE` in `.env` file _(for example, 1.2.3.4,1.2.3.5 and wholesale_supplier)_, to accommodate to your machine environment.
+2. Make a copy of `.env.example` file and rename it to `.env`.

+3. For `.env` file, add in values for `CONTACT_POINTS` _(if multiple nodes are used, separate them with comma)_ and `KEY_SPACE` in `.env` file  _(for example, 1.2.3.4,1.2.3.5 and wholesale_supplier)_, to accommodate to your machine environment.

-3. Create a `data` folder under the root directory if not present, put all bootstrap data files in `.csv` format into `data` folder.
+4. Create a `data` folder under the root directory if not present, put all bootstrap data files in `.csv` format into `data` folder.

-4. Create a `xact` folder under the root directory if not present, put all pre-defined xact files in `.txt` format into `xact` folder.
+5. Create a `xact` folder under the root directory if not present, put all pre-defined xact files in `.txt` format into `xact` folder.

-5. In project root folder, compile the project via `mvn clean dependency:copy-dependencies package`
+6. In project root folder, compile the project via `mvn clean dependency:copy-dependencies package`

-6. Run `java -cp target/*:target/dependency/*:. main.java.Setup` once
+7. Run `java -cp target/*:target/dependency/*:. main.java.Setup` once
 to create key space and schemas used in this project.
 Meanwhile, all bootstrap data will be loaded into the local machine.